Skip to main content

 7. Click Save.

-Use the Double parameter in an expression
+Use the parameter in a reformat

 Next, you’ll create a Reformat gem that uses the discount_rate parameter in an expression that uses Jinja syntax.